darkrenaissance/darkfi/doc/src/architecture/blockchain.md

 $$\eta_j = H(\eta_{j-1}||j||v)$$

-v is the concatentation of the value $\rho$ in all blocks from the beginning of epoch $e_{i-1}$ to the slot with timestamp up to $(j-2)R +
+v is the concatenation of the value $\rho$ in all blocks from the beginning of epoch $e_{i-1}$ to the slot with timestamp up to $(j-2)R +
 \frac{16k}{1+\epsilon}$, note that k is a persistence security parameter, R is the epoch length in terms of slots.